MicrosoftDocs/win32/desktop-src/CIMWin32Prov/rename-method-in-class-win32-group.md

 ---
-Description: Allows the group name to be changed. ms.assetid: 7eb1360e-7416-4a90-abc6-c9a85a114316 ms.tgt_platform: multiple
+description: Allows the group name to be changed. ms.assetid: 7eb1360e-7416-4a90-abc6-c9a85a114316 ms.tgt_platform: multiple
 title: Rename method of the Win32_Group class